LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/001-google-sheets-import.md

      - To create a new Cron expression follow the guidance provided by the [AWS Cron Expression documentation][aws_cron_expressions].

 5. The Data Platform team needs to approve any changes to the code that you make, so your change won't happen automatically.
-   To submit your changes, refer to the [Committing changes][committing-changes] section of the **Using Github** guide.
+   - Submit your changes, by referring to the [Committing changes][committing-changes] section of the **Using Github** guide.
      Once your changes have been approved, the job will run at the next scheduled time.

 ### Running the ingestion manually